dmitriyboyuk/pharmacy_counting-1/README.md

 The full input file is available <a href="https://drive.google.com/file/d/1fxtTLR_Z5fTO-Y91BnKOQd6J0VC9gPO3/view?usp=sharing">Here</a>

-Note, a 1% random sample of the full dataset was pulled into the input directory to test the code.
+Due to file size limitations, a 5% random sample of the full dataset was pulled into the input repo directory to test the code using the `sample-test-input.py` script, which can be found in the `/src` directory.

 ## Solution